New Historians: 1990s: Influence on traditional Israeli historical narrative and Western academia

 Michal Ben-Josef Hirsch argues that, prior to the advent of the New Historians, "Israelis held to a one-sided historical narrative of the circumstances leading to the creation of the Palestinian refugee problem, and that any other counter-narratives were taboo."
 According to Ben-Josef Hirsch, the conclusions of the New Historians, and the wide-ranging debate that they provoked, ended that taboo and changed the way in which the Palestinian refugee problem and its causes were viewed in Israel.
 Ben-Josef Hirsch says that the traditional Israeli narrative, that Arabs were responsible for the exodus of the Palestinians, held from 1948 to the late 1990s.
 She says that the arguments of the New Historians significantly challenged that narrative, leading to a broad debate both in academia and in the wider public discourse, including journalists and columnists, politicians, public figures, and the general public.

-Ben-Josef Hirsch believes that a significant change has occurred in how the Palestinian refugee issue is viewed in Israeli society since the late 1990s, with a more complex narrative being more accepted; it recognizes instances where Israeli forces expelled Palestinians with the knowledge and authorization of the Israeli leadership.
-Ben-Josef Hirsch attributes that change to the work of the New Historians and the resulting debate.

 The New Historians gained respect and sparked debate in the 1990s.
 A 1998 series on state television marking Israel's 50th anniversary drew much from their work, as did textbooks introduced to ninth graders in 1999.
 However, this influence was limited to the late 1980s and early 1990s.
 Although still influential in Western academia, the 'new history' narrative and post-Zionism have remained marginalized in Israel.

 Critics of the New Historians have acknowledged the shift in academia.
 Avi Beker, writing in the Jerusalem Post, states that the effect of the New Historians' work on the history of the Arab–Israeli conflict "cannot be exaggerated".
 He says the work of the New Historians is now the mainstream in academia, and that their influence was not confined to intellectual circles.
 To illustrate his point that New Historians were given legitimacy, he cites examples from changes to Israeli school text books to the actions of Israeli political leaders and developments in the Israeli–Palestinian peace process.